History & vision

 For the traveller, this has a very practical consequence.
 One does not come here simply to tick off a prestigious new destination, but to inhabit a different rhythm for a few days.
 Morning light on the coast, daytime hours shaped by spaces designed for comfort and restoration, and evenings marked by the sense of being in a contemporary refuge by the water.
 It is in this continuity between brand vision, territory and lived experience that the identity of Capella Amaala takes shape.

-The property and its setting
+The establishment and its surroundings

-Rooms, suites and the art of rest
+Rooms, Suites, and the Art of Rest

 Dining, between controlled simplicity and an exceptional setting